kenperkins/coreos-cluster/README.md

 - `release` - Optional. coreos release: `stable` (default), `beta` or `alpha`
 - `keyname` - Optional.
 Rackspace Cloud Servers SSH keyname.
 If not provided, will create a new ssh key and include in the results
 - `flavor` - Optional.
 The Rackspace Cloud Servers flavor.
 Defaults to `performance1-1` flavor for `performance` and `onmetal-compute1` for `onMetal`

-### Rackspace Cloud Credentials
-`coreos-cluster` is built on `pkgcloud@1.0.0` and will now make use of environment variables for the Rackspace credentials:
+- `credentials` - Required.
+The credentials for the create cluster call

-- `PKGCLOUD_RACKSPACE_USERNAME` - Your rackspace username
+  - `username` - Username for your rackspace account
-- `PKGCLOUD_RACKSPACE_APIKEY` - API Key for your account
+  - `apiKey` - Api key for your rackspace account
-- `PKGCLOUD_RACKSPACE_PASSWORD` - Password may be used in lieu of API key
-- `PKGCLOUD_RACKSPACE_REGION` - Region for the coreos cluster
+  - `region` - Region to create the cluster in
-- `PKGCLOUD_RACKSPACE_AUTH_URL` - Optional.
-Use an alternate authentication endpoint.
-See the [Rackspace Endpoints](http://docs.rackspace.com/servers/api/v2/cn-devguide/content/auth_endpoints.html) for more endpoint information.
-- `PKGCLOUD_RACKSPACE_USE_INTERNAL` - Optional.
-Use the local service interface if calling from a Rackspace cloud server
+  - `useInternal` - Optional, use local service net interface if calling from Rackspace Cloud machines

 ### Installation

 ```